-Surface facilities at the Canadian Malartic mine include the administration/warehouse building, the mine office/truck shop building, the processing plant and the crushing plant.
-The processing plant has a nominal capacity of 57,000 tonnes of ore per day, however 60,000 tonnes per day or more was achieved over multiple quarters.
+Surface facilities at the Canadian Malartic Mine include the administration/warehouse building, the mine office/ truck shop building, the processing plant and the crushing plant.
+The processing plant has a nominal capacity of 55,000 tonnes of ore per day but is capable of processing above this capacity when pre-crushed material is processed.

 Ore is processed through conventional cyanidation.
 Ore blasted from the pit is first crushed by a gyratory crusher followed by secondary crushing prior to grinding.
 Ground ore feeds successively into leach and CIP circuits.
 A Zadra elution circuit is used to extract the gold from the loaded carbon.
 Pregnant solution is processed using electrowinning and the resulting precipitate is smelted into gold/silver dore bars.
 Mill tails are thickened and detoxified using a Caro acid process, reducing cyanide levels below 20 parts per million.
-Detoxified slurry is subsequently pumped to a conventional tailings facility.
+Detoxified slurry is subsequently pumped to a conventional tailings facility or into the decommissioned Canadian Malartic pit.